fabiankaraben/docsarchive-dev/content/typescript/5.2/get-started/typescript-from-scratch.md

 # TypeScript for the New Programmer

-Congratulations on choosing TypeScript as one of your first languages — you’re already making good decisions!

-You’ve probably already heard that TypeScript is a “flavor” or “variant” of JavaScript.
-The relationship between TypeScript (TS) and JavaScript (JS) is rather unique among modern programming languages, so learning more about this relationship will help you understand how TypeScript adds to JavaScript.

 ## What is JavaScript?
 A Brief History {#what-is-javascript-a-brief-history}

 JavaScript (also known as ECMAScript) started its life as a simple scripting language for browsers.